OmarElbanna/OmarElbanna/README.md

 Computer Engineering Student
 ----------------------------

 I am senior-1 Computer Engineering Student at Faculty of Engineering, Ain Shams University with a passion for innovative technology solutions, I am excited to leverage my skills and experience to make a meaningful impact in the industry.
-Through my hands-on experience with programming languages like C, C++, and Python, I have developed a strong foundation in Data Analysis, Embedded Systems, and Software Development.
+Through my hands-on experience with programming languages like C, C++, and Python, I have developed a strong foundation in Machine Learning, Embedded Systems, and Software Development.

 * 🌍  I'm based in Cairo
 * ✉️  You can contact me at [elbanna16@gmail.com](mailto:elbanna16@gmail.com)
-* 🧠  I'm learning Node.js
-* 🤝  I'm open to collaborating on any Data Analysis or Embedded Systems project

 ### Skills